DIVERGE: Diversity-Enhanced RAG for Open-Ended Information Seeking: Introduction

-\xhdr{Challenges} As a concrete illustration of these challenges, Fig.~\ref{fig:example} shows a key limitation of RAG for open-ended questions, where diverse retrieved contexts fail to translate into diverse outputs due to LLM homogenization.
-Our investigation (\S~\ref{sec: main_res}) further shows that simple strategies are insufficient: increasing retrieval diversity alone does not lead to more diverse generations, while state-of-the-art prompt-based baselines for diversity-enhancement~\cite{zhang2025verbalized} achieve limited diversity gains at the cost of substantial quality degradation in open-ended information-seeking.
+\xhdr{Challenges} As a concrete illustration of challenges (\S~\ref{sec: preliminary}), Fig.~\ref{fig:example} shows a key limitation of RAG for open-ended questions, where diverse retrieved contexts fail to translate into diverse outputs due to LLM homogenization.
+Our investigation (\S~\ref{sec: main_res}) further shows that simple strategies are insufficient: increasing retrieval diversity alone does not yield more diverse generations, while state-of-the-art (SoTA) prompt-based baselines~\cite {zhang2025verbalized} for diversity enhancement achieve only limited gains in diversity at the cost of substantial quality degradation in open-ended information-seeking.

-Motivated by these observations, we conduct a systematic analysis of the diversity challenges (detailed in \S~\ref{sec:challenges}) faced by existing RAG systems.
-In particular, we identify three main issues: (C1) \textbf{Single-Answer Bias:} induced by prevailing RAG paradigms, which encourages overconfident generation and causes models to overlook alternative yet plausible answers; (C2) \textbf{Missing Diversity Preservation:} reflecting the lack of mechanisms for long-horizon diversity preservation and leading to highly similar outputs across responses; and (C3) \textbf{Limited Practical Applicability:} Most existing solutions rely on access to token-level logits during decoding and are therefore largely incompatible with closed-source frontier LLMs.
+Motivated by these observations, we systematically analyze the diversity challenges faced by existing RAG systems (see \S~\ref{sec:challenges}) and identify three key issues: (C1) \textbf{Single-Answer Bias}, where individual RAG generations prioritize overconfident answers and overlook alternative information; (C2) \textbf{Missing Diversity Preservation}, where the lack of mechanisms for tracking previously explored viewpoints leads to highly similar responses across generations; and (C3) \textbf{Practical Compatibility}, as many prior methods require token-level logits and are thus incompatible with frontier LLMs.